RobertFoll/RevMob-Xamarin-iOS/README.md

 =======

 1. Obtain a RevMob Media ID at revmob.com.
-2. Paste the ID into the App Delegate FinishedLoading event in the sample project.
+2. Paste the ID into the AppDelegate's FinishedLoading event in the sample project.
 3. Profit :)

 Credits